 MALDIVES TUNA

-The Maldives is the global benchmark for sustainable tuna fishing.
+Maldives tuna is the global benchmark for responsibly harvested tuna.

 A blue logo for certified sustainable seafood msc